18–26 Sept 2025

 Description

 A new superconducting (sc) continuous-wave (cw) linear accelerator (linac) is currently being built at GSI to meet the future requirements in research on superheavy elements (SHE) synthesis and material science with a particular focus on fusion studies.
-The HElmholtz LInear Accelerator (HELIAC) will provide ion beams in the energy range from 3.5 MeV/u to 7.3 MeV/u with a mass-to-charge ratio (A/z) of up to 6.
+The HElmholtz LInear Accelerator (HELIAC) will provide ion beams in the energy range from 1.4 MeV/u to 7.3 MeV/u with a mass-to-charge ratio (A/z) of up to 6.
 For acceleration, superconducting multi-cell crossbar-H-mode (CH) cavities operating at a resonance frequency of 217 MHz are used.
-Additionally, superconducting single-spoke (SSR) buncher cavities are employed for longitudinal beam matching within the CH sections.
-In 2023/2024, the first cryomodule, CM1, consisting of three CH cavities, one SSR, and two sc solenoids, was commissioned with beam at the GSI test stand.
-This paper presents RF measurements and performance tests of the cavities conducted during commissioning of CM1.
+Additionally, superconducting single-spoke buncher cavities are employed for longitudinal beam matching within the CH sections.
+In 2023/2024, the first cryomodule, CM1, consisting of three CH cavities, one buncher, and two sc solenoids, was commissioned with beam at the GSI test stand.
+This paper presents RF measurements and performance tests of the cavities conducted during initial operation of CM1.

 I have read and accept the Privacy Policy Statement Yes